Serving Harris, Dallas, Tarrant, Bexar & Travis Counties

 Sample testimony script

-The court's filing fee (about $350 in Harris and Travis County, paid directly to the court) is separate and not included.
+The court's filing fee (about $350 in each supported county, paid directly to the court) is separate and not included.

 FAQ